grkn/large-file-upload-download/README.md

 # large-file-upload-download
-(Huge file download upload) spring file upload, download also redirect file from one service to other service.
+ spring file upload, download also redirect file from one service to other service.

 ## Maven project